As with every event, Abingdon Motorsport CAR-nival is reliant on an army of unsung heroes, the club marshal…

 Helpers and Officials

-Although Abingdon Motorsport CAR-nival is run under the banner of 3 motor clubs, it is essential a group of organisers and friends all joining together to make it happen… Officials and volunteers travel from afar a field and Cornwall to Carlisle and so you don’t have to be a member of any particular club.
+Although Abingdon Motorsport CAR-nival is run under the banner of 3 motor clubs, it is essential a group of organisers and friends all joining together to make it happen… Officials and volunteers travel from far afield from Cornwall to Carlisle and so you don’t have to be a member of any particular club.

 We are always on the look out for ‘new blood’ and would love to hear from anybody who wants to join the team.